beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 ### The Runestaff

 One of the monsters (not counting vendors) holds The Runestaff.
-When this monster is killed, the Runstaff is transferred to the player.
+When this monster is killed, the Runestaff is transferred to the player.

+The Runestaff can be used to teleport to any X, Y, Z location.

+If the destination is **not** The Orb of Zot location, then room effects take place as if the player had walked into that room.

+If the destination is The Orb of Zot, the Runestaff vanishes, and the Orb of Zot is transferred to the player.

 ### Vendors